markvishnudatt/A02/README.md

 When commiting your changes, you can add a brief description on what you added or changed from your code.

 # Accessing Git
 Git is what GitHub uses for their social and user interface.
 If you have open-source projects that use Git, GitHub is designed to help you better manage them.
+By using the link, https://git-scm.com/downloads you can download Git.

 ![Image](My_Photos/Gitaccesspromt.png)